 —

 In 2023 Maroon Wines entered a philanthropic partnership with the non profit Wine to Water.
-Their inaugural bottling the Maroon Wines 2019 Wine to Water Merlot raises $15 from the sale of each bottle to support access to clean drinking water in communities in Nepal, the Amazon region, East Africa and Dominican Republic.
+Their inaugural bottling, the Maroon Wines 2019 Wine to Water Merlot raised $15 from the sale of each bottle to support access to clean drinking water in communities in Nepal, the Amazon region, East Africa and Dominican Republic.

-Their total current production hovers around 10,000 cases per year.
+Total current production hovers around 2,000 cases per year although they have been as high as 10,000 cases in the past.
 While they are selectively distributed in Texas, Georgia and New York as well as restaurants in San Francisco, Maroon also sells direct.
-They offer a wine club which features a variety of wines – usually with a production of under several hundred cases.
-These special select wines are only available to their wine club.
+They offer a wine club which features a diversity of wines including several wine club exclusive extremely limited production bottlings.

 We are traveling with another couple Sept.
 22-26 and would like to visit the property for a tasting and to buy some wine.
 Van we arrange a time with you?
 Thank you!